 The answer to this question depends on what you want from room-assistant and what devices you use in daily life.
 If you have your smartphone on you 24/7 (except when charging, obviously), then the room-assistant companion app for iOS and iPadOS devices or the BLE transmitter built in to the Home Assistant Companion App for Android is what you want to determine your location.

 The best all-round solution would be to use a small (and usually cheap) iBeacon or Bluetooth tag.
 The only requirement is that they have to send out a constant Bluetooth Low Energy ID.
 Popular tags are the RadBeacon and those using the NRF51822 chip, many of which can be found on marketplaces such as AliExpress.
 There is also a new crop of Bluetooth 5.0 iBeacons starting to hit the (virtual) shelves.
 The main advantage Bluetooth 5.0 has over its predecessor is how far the signal can reach.
-These Bluetooth tags can usually be powered of a coin-cell battery for a matter of weeks or even months.
+These Bluetooth tags can typically be powered of a coin-cell battery for a matter of weeks or even months.

 Other commercially available tracker, such as the Tile and Nut, have been confirmed to be working with room-assistant.
 If you already own one of these, you are in luck.
-These have the added bonus of not just acting as iBeacons but also as key finders.
+These have the added bonus of not just acting as iBeacons, but also as key finders.
 Before buying a similar device, I suggest you do a quick search in your favourite search engine to find out whether someone else has tried to use the tracker you want with room-assistant.

 Where other room-level presence detectors fail

 There are many ways of detecting presence on a room-level.
 However, none of them are perfect.
 PIR motion sensors rely on rather large movements and when sitting at your desk or lying on the couch for longer periods, they might not be able to pick up any movement.
 Humidity sensors are great for tracking a person in the shower or bath, but apart from that scenario, they aren’t effective.
-If you still want to use room-assistant and PIR motion sensors you are in luck, as you can hook up one to the Raspberry Pi room-assistant is running on.
+If you still want to use room-assistant and PIR motion sensors, you are in luck, as you can hook up one to the Raspberry Pi room-assistant is running on.

 One alternative to room-assistant is monitor.
-For monitor to work you will need to pair your phone with every machine running it, making the setup rather complicated.
+For monitor to work, you will need to pair your phone with every machine running it, making the setup rather complicated.
 And while the project hasn’t been archived, the last release was over two years ago.
 With monitor being the successor to the vastly inferior presence, that application shouldn’t be considered any more.

 ESP32 boards are great little devices thanks to their low cost, low-power requirements, and the fact that they support both Bluetooth and Wi-Fi.
 Both ESP32-mqtt-room and ESPHome have the option to use the Bluetooth radios to detect presence on a room by room bases.
 However, they aren’t as versatile as room-assistant and lack the Bluetooth Classic option.